gitpress-io/gitpress-docs/source/setup-manually.md

 ---
-title: Setup your repos(public and private) to sync with GitPress
+title: Setup your repos to sync with GitPress
 tags: ["GitPress", "GitPressHelp"]
 date: 2019-02-22
----

-**Important: to setup manually is not supported yet.
-I will implement it ASAP**

 ---

 It's fine if you skip the onboarding guide and prefer to setup repo manually.